HackMelbourne/Decoded-3/w4-participant-workbook.md

 With the knowledge you know have, can you fill in the `;;random save best_meme_ever` event listener we defined earlier to provide the intended functionality?

-> 📝 Hint: we would like it to save a meme with the specified name to the database
+> 📝 Hint: we would like it to save a meme with the specified name to the database - it should also be saved with the previously-extracted `meme_url`

 ### Find